[Note: An updated post about “myself” and other “-self” words appeared on Aug. 27, 2018.]

 Reflexive pronouns are best used for emphasis or to refer back to a subject.
 Otherwise, “I” or “me” is almost always better than “myself.”

-So if you’re using “myself” merely because you’re inclined toward “me” but think it’s wrong, think again.
+So if you’re using “myself” merely because you’re inclined toward “me” but think that it’s wrong, or that “myself” is more elegant, think again.
 Have a little more faith in “me.”

 We’re not saying that “myself” is never a good alternative to “I” or “me.”